ThalesGroup/cva6-softcore-contest/README.md

 (gdb)
 ```

-10. On hyperterminal configured on /dev/ttyUSB0 11520-8-N-1, you should see:
+10. On the hyperterminal configured on /dev/ttyUSB0 11520-8-N-1, you should see:
 ```
 2K performance run parameters for coremark.

 ....

-CoreMark 1.0 :
+CoreMark 1.0 : [the CoreMark score
 ```